Culinary Arts (CUL) Courses

 CUL1200 Introduction to Breakfast & Lunch Cooking

-Students are introduced to the fundamental techniques used in the preparation of breakfast and lunch menu items.
-Students practice basic egg cooking techniques while creating restaurant-ready breakfast and brunch dishes.
-Basic lunch preparation including soups, salads and sandwiches are explored.
-Students are introduced to recipe and portion costing.
+Students are introduced to fundamental techniques for preparing breakfast, brunch and lunch menu items.
+Students gain experience in mastering basic egg cooking methods, enabling them to craft restaurant-quality breakfast and brunch dishes.
+Additionally, the course covers the essentials of lunch preparation techniques, including salads and sandwiches.
+Students are introduced to analyzing the nutritional content of a recipe and plate presentation methods.
+Food safety, allergen identification, recipe and portion costing are reinforced.

 Offered at Online